kalolad1/v4/content/projects/Uncoated.md

 showInProjects: true
 ---

-Uncoated allows users to send anonymous, pre-made messages to other individuals in their contacts to facilitate honest social feedback.
+An iOS app that allows users to send anonymous, honest social feedback to their friends.